pypsa-meets-earth/pypsa-earth/doc/docker_containers.rst

     Ensure Docker is installed on your system.

+2. You can use the link `here <https://code.visualstudio.com/download>`_ to install Visual Studio Code on your operating system.
+Ensure to select the most compatible file for your operating system.

-2. Install GitHub Desktop for your OS `here <https://desktop.github.com/download/>`_.
+3. Install GitHub Desktop for your OS `here <https://desktop.github.com/download/>`_.

-3. Clone the repository:
+4. Clone the repository:
     * Open GitHub Desktop.
     * Click on "File" in the top left corner.
     * Click on "Clone Repository".